mastrof/MicrobeAgents.jl/docs/src/firststeps.md

 The default values provided by the constructors always consider a constant swimming speed of 30 (micron/s) and "ideal" turn-angle distributions.
-For more accurate simulation where the reorientation statistics of the microbes is important, appropriate distributions should be specified.
+For more accurate simulation where the reorientation statistics of the microbes is important, appropriate distributions should be specified;
+the constructors will accept any object that can be sampled via `rand()`.